danielsobrado/spring-cloud-kafka-microservices/README.md

 A Docker build can use a single base image for compilation, packaging, and unit testing when using multi-stage builds.

 The application runtime is stored in a different image.
 The finished image is safer and smaller as a result.

+## Notes

+I prefer to utilize specific versions in Docker rather than the latest as a best practice to prevent reproducibility problems.